VIIAA Members and Prospects:

 Q: So, whose side is VIIAA on?

-A: Legit question, especially these days.
+A: Legitimate question, especially these days.
 VIIAA is trying to solve a problem no one else has cracked; how best to eliminate harassment and discrimination in the workplace.
-We’re in favor of whatever works, but as an association, we are independent, impartial, and non-partisan.
+We are independent, impartial, and non-partisan.
 We don’t think you can solve this by taking sides.

 Q: We’re members of SHRM, HRCI, etc. Why do we need VIIAA, too?

 A: If those associations were enough, you wouldn’t be reading this.
-We love SHRM, HRCI, etc., so please understand we’re not trying to compete with them.
-There is a need for them, and they’re well-established.
-But, the founders of VIIAA identified a gap in the field, and created VIIAA to fill it, because none of the other associations are doing so.
+We believe in the mission and vision of SHRM, HRCI, etc., so please understand we’re not trying to compete with them.
+There is certainly a need for them, and they’re well-established.
+But, the creators of VIIAA identified a gap in the field and created this association to fill it.
+None of the other associations are doing so.
 It’s “both” not “either, or,” as you seek to add tools to your toolbox.
 As we’ve said elsewhere, associations like SHRM have amazing breadth.
 VIIAA is aiming for amazing depth.
-We’ll never be able to touch the huge range of issues of an association like SHRM, but our subject matter expertise in the topics we own is unmatched.
+SHRM debates a huge range of issues but our subject matter expertise in the topics we own is unmatched.
 Walk around at SHRM, and so many members have questions about sexual harassment, but they’re not finding answers there.
 The vendors aren’t providing solutions.
-Workplace investigator certifications are great, but they don’t tell you what to do about #MeToo.
-VIIAA is specifically focused on the holistic prevention, investigation, and resolution of harassment and discrimination claims, not just on the investigation function.
+Workplace investigator certifications are great, but they don’t tell you what to do about #MeToo and train on ways to combat sexual harassment and discrimination in the workplace.
+VIIAA is specifically focused on the holistic prevention, reduction, investigation, and resolution of harassment and discrimination claims, not just on the investigation function.